Working with container-based products - AWS Marketplace Catalog API

 For details about adding a new version, including creating repositories and building Docker and Helm files into those repositories, by using the AWS Marketplace Management Portal, see Add a new version of your product in the AWS Marketplace Seller Guide.

-If you have not already created new repositories, you can create them using the Catalog API, see Creating repositories and resources for a container-based product.
+If you have not already created new repositories, you can create them using the Catalog API, see Create repositories and resources.

-You add a new version by calling StartChangeSet with the AddDeliveryOptions change type, as shown in the following example.
+To add a new version, call the StartChangeSet API operation with the AddDeliveryOptions change type, as shown in the following example.

 Note